rachaelkalicun/evercooked_blog/source/newsletters/mardi-gras-shrove-tuesday-2025.html.md

 ![Gumbo with Shrimp](/images/mardi-gras-2025/gumbo-with-shrimp.jpg)

 Making gumbo starts with the roux.
 It takes time and patience to reach a rich, dark chocolate brown.
-Mixing flour and oil for 30-60 minutes can seem tedious, but like anything worthwhile, persistence pays off.
+Mixing flour and oil for 30 to 60 minutes can seem tedious, but like anything worthwhile, persistence pays off.
 Time and hard work create depth, both for the roux and in life.

 I don’t use a recipe, but I’ve written out the details [here](/blog/gumbo).